dimitri-nicolo/calico/master/networking/dual-tor.md

 to and from that node to continue flowing when that happens.
 That means that IP data to or from that node must not use a NIC-specific address as its source or destination IP.
 (If it did, that address would become invalid when the associated link went down, and further data packets would be unable to be routed to that address.)
-Instead, therefore, the standard solution is to define a "loopback" IP address for each node, not associated with either NIC, and arrange that all connections between nodes use their loopback IP addresses as source and destination, instead of NIC-specific addresses.
+Instead, the standard solution is to define a "loopback" IP address for each node, not associated with either NIC, and arrange that all connections between nodes use their loopback IP addresses as source and destination, instead of NIC-specific addresses.

-> **Note**: In a Kubernetes cluster, the connections that need to use loopback IP
+Note that in a Kubernetes cluster, the connections that need to use loopback IP addresses
-> addresses include:
+include:

->
-> -  The kubelet on each node connecting to the API server.
+-  The kubelet on each node connecting to the API server.

->
-> -  The API server's connection to its backing etcd database, and peer connections between
->    the etcd cluster members.
+-  The API server's connection to its backing etcd database, and peer connections between the etcd cluster members.

->
-> -  Pod connections that involve an SNAT or MASQUERADE in the data path, as can be the
->    case when connecting to a Service through a cluster IP or NodePort.
+-  Pod connections that involve an SNAT or MASQUERADE in the data path, as can be the case when connecting to a Service through a cluster IP or NodePort.

->
-> -  Direct connections between pod IPs on different nodes.
-Although these connections
->    have pod IPs as their source and destination, they still rely on the source node
->    having a route to the destination pod IP, and it is important that this route is via
->    the loopback IP of the destination node, not via one of its interface-specific
+-  Direct connections between pod IPs on different nodes.
+Although these connections have pod IPs as their source and destination, they still rely on the source node having a route to the destination pod IP, and it is important that this route is via the loopback IP of the destination node, not via one of its interface-specific addresses.
->    addresses.
-{: .alert .alert-info}

 Despite what the name might suggest, these loopback IP address must be routable from the other nodes in the cluster.
 They are called "loopback" only because they are often provisioned through definition on the Linux loopback ("lo") interface.

-#### Except...
-NIC-specific addresses for BGP
+#### NIC-specific addresses for BGP

 There is one case where we still want to use NIC-specific addresses, for the
 {{site.prodname}} node's BGP sessions to its ToR routers.
 If there is a loss of